Please note that Tapas no longer supports Internet Explorer.

 ~ Liam

-Astra did not fail to notice that Liam had excellent handwriting, shaking her head with a smile as she folded the note again and slid it into her desk drawer; she’d keep it as a memento.
+Smiling, Astra folded the note and slid it into her desk drawer.
 Glancing at the tunic, she recalled that Aleron had promised to take her around the palace today, and decided it was a good day as any to wear it.
-Putting the garment on felt nice - the tunic clung slightly to her body in gentle whispers and the fabric was indeed very comfortable.
-Leggings, riding boots, her usual old hidden sheath of throwing knives, and then she buckled her new hunting dagger onto her belt, where it hung at her right hip, the weight pleasant.
+Putting the garment on felt nice - the tunic clung slightly to her body in gentle whispers and the fabric was very comfortable.
+Then came the leggings and boots, her usual sheath of throwing knives, and lastly she buckled her new hunting dagger onto her belt.
+It rested against her right hip, the weight pleasant.

 She opened her mouth to say good morning but then stopped, a slight frown marring her brows.
 “Did you sleep at all?”

 The knight gave her a tired smile; the dark circles under his eyes were too obvious for him to deny it.
-“I’m afraid not,” he replied, shifting his weight off the wall he was leaning on as he approached her.
+“I’m afraid not,” he replied, shifting his weight off the wall he was leaning on.
 “There was quite the mountain of paperwork to handle in my absence.”

 Aleron shook his head.
 “I appreciate the thought, but I’d rather you know your way around before you run off and get yourself into trouble.”